cityssm/itWorkshops/2019-09-excel/speakingNotes.md

 - Click on cell G2 ( `[@[Route_July]]` ).
 - Click OK.

-If successful, the entire column should be populated with true and false values.
+If successful, the entire column should be populated with TRUE and FALSE values.

 - Next to the "HasNewCollectionDay" column header, click the "down arrow" button.
 - Uncheck "FALSE".